lilygoose89/lilybruns/_pages/services.md

 ## Get strategy advice and direction in your marketing
 Startup smarts can help anybody.
-My passion is for the scrappy, innovative, and technologically wondrous world of startups, but the playbooks I’ve developed working in the startup world can be applied to business problems small and large.
+My passion is for the scrappy, innovative, and technologically wondrous world of startups, but the playbooks I’ve developed working in the tech space can be applied to business problems small and large.

 If you want to get maximum impact out of your time, effort, and attention, I can help you to think like a startup and focus on doing work that drives results.

-<a href="mailto:lily@cnxweb.site" class="button button--small">Email Me to Schedule Your Free 30-min Consultation</a>
+<a href="/contact" class="button button--small">Email Me to Schedule Your Free 30-min Consultation</a>

 <div class="gallery" data-columns="1">